CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 3.1.1.1.sec=commence and maintain an Enforcement Action (including the rights to set off or credit bid their debt),

-3.1.1.2.sec=subject to section 1.10, “Release of Liens or Guaranties,” make determinations regarding the release or disposition of, or restrictions with respect to, the Collateral, and
+3.1.1.2.sec=subject to section 1.10, “Release of Liens or Guaranties,&rdquo; make determinations regarding the release or disposition of, or restrictions with respect to, the Collateral, and

-3.1.1.3.sec=otherwise enforce the rights and remedies of a secured creditor under the U.C.C. and the Bankruptcy Laws of any applicable jurisdiction, so long as any Proceeds received by First Lien Agent and other First Lien Claimholders in the aggregate in excess of those necessary to achieve Discharge of First Lien Obligations up to the First Lien Cap with respect to First Lien Obligations that are Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations are distributed in accordance with Section 4.1, “Application of Proceeds,” except as otherwise required pursuant to the U.C.C. and applicable law, subject to the relative priorities described in section 1.1, “Seniority of Liens Securing First Lien Obligations.”
+3.1.1.3.sec=otherwise enforce the rights and remedies of a secured creditor under the U.C.C. and the Bankruptcy Laws of any applicable jurisdiction, so long as any Proceeds received by First Lien Agent and other First Lien Claimholders in the aggregate in excess of those necessary to achieve Discharge of First Lien Obligations up to the First Lien Cap with respect to First Lien Obligations that are Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations are distributed in accordance with Section 4.1, “Application of Proceeds,&rdquo; except as otherwise required pursuant to the U.C.C. and applicable law, subject to the relative priorities described in section 1.1, “Seniority of Liens Securing First Lien Obligations.&rdquo;

 3.1.2.sec=Notwithstanding the preceding section 3.1(a), Second Lien Claimholders may commence an Enforcement Action or exercise rights with respect to a Lien securing a Second Lien Obligation if